Nearly one-quarter of Ohioans smoke. Here’s how to kick the habit for good

 5. It Is Never Too Late to Quit Smoking

-In the first 12 hours after quitting, “the carbon monoxide level in your blood drops to normal,” Clark says.
-He underlines the importance of this by stating carbon monoxide from smoking “is one of the leading contributors of cardiovascular disease.”
+In the first 12 hours after quitting, “the carbon monoxide level in your blood drops to normal,” Alcott says.
+She underlines the importance of this by stating carbon monoxide from smoking “is one of the leading contributors of cardiovascular disease.”

 This clearly illustrates that it is never too late to quit.
 There are immediate benefits to quitting that are only accompanied by other benefits over time.